sophiawisdom/sophiawisdom.github.io/content/posts/ssm-optimization.md

 ---

 [I](https://twitter.com/cis_female) didn't have a job and was jonesing for some fun.
 [A friend](https://twitter.com/typedfemale) was working on State Space Models.
 What better use of my time could there be than being her performance engineer, and learning GPU internals while I was at it?
 We got cracking at [Noisebridge](https://noisebridge.net/), and in the course of a few amphetamine-fueled hours of writing and thinking, we had a should-be-functional [Triton](https://github.com/openai/triton) kernel.
 Unfortunately our code was so perfect we crashed the compiler in [two](https://github.com/openai/triton/issues/639) [different](https://github.com/openai/triton/issues/640) ways.
 Still amphetamine-fueled and now disgusted with Triton and determined to Go Deeper, I went home and read the entire [PTX ISA documentation](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html).
 The next day I started working on a PTX kernel for Multi-Input Multi-Output ("MIMO") state space models.
 It took two weeks of scribbling about in-register transposes on a notebook and was deemed "[psychotic](https://twitter.com/typedfemale/status/1571025861155127296)" by fans.
-But my scribbles went in the trash, its psychoticness crushed by Risperdal.
+But MIMO is useless -- my scribbles went in the trash, its psychoticness crushed by Risperdal.
 The theory behind MIMO was that GPUs are much better at matrix math than vector math, so if we transfigured our problem from vector to matrix we could make more efficient use of the [underlying hardware](https://www.nvidia.com/en-us/data-center/tensor-cores/).
-However, this transfiguration introduced so much overhead it wasn't faster then the direct calculation.
+However, this transfiguration introduced so much overhead it wasn't faster then the direct calculation (Single Input Single Output).
 We'll talk more about this later, but just remember for now that I was able to get about 22m elems/s @ STATE_SIZE=64.

 // TODO: not properly contextualizing the 50k/s of torch
+// TODO: give a brief explanation of the math behind SSMs.
+Don't talk about the ML, link elsewhere for that.

-Later the friend started to get into a different way to train State Space Models where you diagonalize the A matrix.
+A few months later, the friend started to get into a different way to train State Space Models where you diagonalize the A matrix.
 This means that instead of doing `STATE_SIZE*2` flops for B+C and`STATE_SIZE^2` flops for A, we now do a total of `STATE_SIZE*3` flops, for A+B+C combined.
 This means that flops-wise we're no longer totally bottlenecked on the flops of A. There are a lot of questions about how numerically stable this is and whether it can really learn.
 But it's a fun challenge for optimization, because the math operation we're doing is now quite simple: For each head, take in three vectors: A, B, C, all of the same time.
 At every timestep, multiply your state by A, load in an input, multiply the input by B, add the state and the input together, multiply the resulting state by C, then write out the output.
 However, by default this is implemented in a horrendously inefficient way.

 ## First implementation in Torch